-Children with Disabilities
+Children with disabilities

-A series of tools and job aids have been developed during this work, to support identification and tracking of children’s progress and to assist volunteers in counseling caregivers.
+A series of tools and job aids have been developed during this work, to support the identification and tracking of the children’s progress and to assist volunteers in counseling caregivers.
 Results and lessons learned were documented in several briefs.

 PATH used the insights from this implementation work to provide inputs into the National Rehabilitation Plan of the Mozambique Ministry of Health, which is in its final stages of approval (2024).

 In 2022, PATH collaborated with the International Center for Evidence in Disability at the London School of Hygiene and Tropical Medicine to adapt the group-based Ubuntu program for caregivers of children with disabilities in rural Mozambique.
 The resulting manual has been piloted with close to 200 caregivers, and a subset of the families were visited and interviewed to follow up on their learning from the program.
-Based on the pilot results, the program was further adapted and specific program components were reinforced, among them counseling on nutrition and on communication with children, and positioning of children with cerebral palsy.
+Based on the pilot results, the program was further adapted and specific program components were reinforced, among them counseling on nutrition and on communication with children and positioning of children with cerebral palsy.

 There were cases of families with children who couldn’t walk, and the parents thought it was due to traditional causes, but… it was due to developmental delay.
 Today these children are already walking.